shua5115/Terps-Racing-Baja-Simulator/CVT Derivation.md

 $T_0 = E_b A_b * ((r_p\alpha + r_s\beta + 2\sqrt{L^2 - (r_p - r_s)^2})/L_{b0} - 1) - \rho_b A_b (r_s\omega_s)^2$

 However, after an initial implementation of the numeric solution to the CVT shift, it was determined that the belt stretching is the third degree of freedom in the system which introduces instability in the solver.
 The instabilty comes from the change in belt stretch being on a much smaller order of magnitude to the other values.
-So, in order to make the system's numerical solution with gradient descent more stable, the assumption that the belt doesn't stretch may allow the system to be more solvable.
+So, in order to make the system's numerical solution with gradient descent more stable, the assumption that the belt doesn't stretch makes the solution more stable and faster to solve.

 No belt stretch assumption: